-Mervyn King repeated his warning that the government’s measure of how fast prices are rising, the consumer prices index (CPI), could hit 5pc “over the next few months”, after figures showed it climbed 4pc in the year to January.
+Mervyn King repeated his warning that the government's measure of how fast prices are rising and inflation soaring, the consumer prices index (CPI), could hit 5pc “over the next few months”, after figures showed it climbed 4pc in the year to January.

 However, he warned: “There is a great deal of uncertainty about the medium-term outlook for inflation.
 And I do not wish to conceal that there are real differences of view within the committee, reflecting different judgements about the risks to that outlook.”